nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-base/index.md

 It is one of _two_ possible values.

-So if we're using division to convert to binary, what is our divisor?
+If we're using division to convert to binary, what is our divisor?

 `2`